Questions? Call0808 196 1942orMessage us

 • Twitter

-The National Institute for Health and Clinical Excellence (NICE), state that the NHS should offer women under 40 three full cycles of IVF if they have been trying for a child for more than two years.
-However, the number of Clinical Commissioning Groups (CCGs) offering the recommended three full IVF cycles to women under 40 is very low.
-In fact, only 12% of CCGs offer 3 full cycles.
+The National Institute for Health and Clinical Excellence (NICE) recommends that the NHS should provide women under 40 with three full cycles of IVF if they have been trying to conceive for more than two years.
+However, ICBs have the autonomy to make individual decisions regarding the funding of IVF treatment.
+This means they can set their own limits on the number of IVF cycles offered and establish their own criteria, such as the age range of eligible women.

 What is funding like elsewhere?